-A great deal of work has been completed by council officers to find cost savings and this is reflected in the 2023-2024 budget.
-Rate increases have been capped at 3.50% in line with the Victorian Government's Fair Go Rates System.
-Despite the financial challenge this poses, council is determined to maintain and enhance its services, while working within the cap.
-In continuing council's efforts to keep financial pressure on the community to a minimum, the rate for general residential, commercial and industrial rates has been increased by \\ per cent for the 2023-2024 financial year, below the cap.
-Along with this, the cost for garbage collection on an 80-litre bin has only increased by \\ cents for 2023-2024.
+A great deal of work has been completed by council officers to find cost savings and this is reflected in the 2024-2025 budget.
+Rate increases have been capped at 2.75% in line with the Victorian Government's Fair Go Rates System.
+The Council has chosen to adopt this amount - as it is the highest amount it can do so without seeking a higher rate cap from the Essential Services Commission.
+Despite the increase in rates this poses, council is determined to maintain and enhance its services.
+In continuing council's efforts to keep financial pressure on the community to a minimum, the rate for general residential, commercial and industrial rates has been increased by per cent for the 2024-2025 financial year, below the cap.
+Along with this, the cost for garbage collection on an 80-litre bin has only increased by cents for 2024-2025.
 Council will also fund several new initiatives and will allocate additional funds to renew the council's infrastructure.

-A community consultation process was undertaken in early 2022 regarding the Council Plan and the 10 Year Financial Plan, the results of which have informed the Council Plan and Financial Plan that accompany this budget.
+A community consultation process was undertaken in early 2023 regarding the Council Plan and the 10 Year Financial Plan, the results of which have informed the Council Plan and Financial Plan that accompany this budget.

-The 2023-2024 budget follows through with completing priorities that were identified in the previous Council Plan, such as the \$\ million upgrade of the VCC Sports and Aquatic Precinct, council's largest capital project to date, and beginning to scope the new priorities identified from the 2021-2025 Council Plan.
+The 2024-2025 budget follows through with completing priorities that were identified in the previous Council Plan, such as the \$ million upgrade of the VCC Sports and Aquatic Precinct, council's largest capital project to date, and beginning to scope the new priorities identified from the 2021-2025 Council Plan.
 Council plans to continue to seek community input and engage the Victorian City Council community in the important decisions.

-The budget includes several initiatives and projects in 2023-2024:
+The budget includes several initiatives and projects in 2024-2025:

-- Upgrade of the VCC Sports and Aquatic Precinct (\$\\M) - VCC Community Centre (\$\M) - VCC Oval Grandstand masterplan (\$\M) - <List additional initiatives and projects as appropriate>
+- Upgrade of the VCC Sports and Aquatic Precinct (\$M) - VCC Community Centre (\$M) - VCC Oval Grandstand masterplan (\$M) - <List additional initiatives and projects as appropriate>

-The Capital Works program for 2023-2024 will be \$\M, excluding projects that may be carried over from the 2022-2023 year.
-Of the \$\M in capital funding required, \$\M will come from Council operations, \$\M from external grants and contributions, \$\M from reserve cash and investments with no new borrowings required or (and \$\M to be funded by new borrowings).
+The Capital Works program for 2024-2025 will be \$M, excluding projects that may be carried over from the 2023-2024 year.
+Of the \$M in capital funding required, \$M will come from Council operations, \$M from external grants and contributions, \$M from reserve cash and investments with no new borrowings required or (and \$M to be funded by new borrowings).